 Fines for people who travel between counties being considered by Government

-Covid-19 oversight group met on Wednesday morning to consider enhanced enforcement of restrictions across society
+He also said there had been 17,000 new claims for the Pandemic Unemployment Payment (PUP) already since the midnight introduction of Level 3 restrictions.

-A senior source confirmed that the group examined graduated fines for those travelling between counties for non-essential reasons.
-File photograph: Dara Mac Dónaill
+This compared to a “normal level” of 1,000 to 2,000 claims a day.
+Mr Martin added that between 40,000 and 50,000 new claims “could emerge this week as a result of moving to level 3.
+That is how serious Level 3 is.”

-The Government is considering introducing graduated fines for those who travel between counties for non-essential reasons following a meeting of senior officials this morning.
+Earlier, it emerged that the Government was considering introducing graduated fines for those who travel between counties for non-essential reasons following a meeting of senior officials this morning.

 Officials have warned of a “huge increase” in those applying for the Pandemic Unemployment Payment (PUP) with warnings that the figures could increase by 60,000 by Friday with the entire country now on Level 3 of the Government’s plan to deal with the pandemic.